BunsDev/delta-mantle-interface/README.md

 Insurance on Delta is not exactly "insurance" in the traditional P2P Insurance Model; rather, we introduce a novel concept: *P2P Risk Transfer*.
 It is a combination of P2P Insurance, seniority-based promises, and DeFi specifics.
 In other words, you may think of it as a decentralized risk hedging protocol based on tranched insurance.

 The general idea is that we pools assets from third-party protocols (like Aave and Compound), and allow users to split the pool redemption rights into two tranches: *A* and *B*.
 If any of the third-party protocols suffer losses during the insurance period, those losses will be primarily borne by the B-tranche holders.
 A-tranche holders will only be negatively affected if 50% or more of the pooled funds are irrecoverable, or if both protocols become temporarily illiquid and face (partial) losses.
 We effectively split the redemption rights into a riskier and less risky version and allow the market for A- and B- tranches to determine the fair risk premium in line with the users’ expectations.

+There are three main phases:

+1. ***Risk Splitting***: In this phase, which can potentially last about 7-21 days, anyone may deposit their preferred amount of tokens into the insurance protocol.
+In exchange, users receive equal denominations of A- and B- tranches, ensuring that an equal number of tranches are created.

+2. In the ***Invest/Divest*** phase, the protocol allocates the *underlying collateral* behind the accumulated tokens and deposits them equally into two third-party protocols (e.g. Aave & Compound).
+In return, the protocol rececives two interest-bearing tokens (wrapped liquidity shares), namely `Cx` and `Cy` from each protocol.
+At the end of this phase, the protocol attempts to liquidate the wrapped shares.
+This is necessary to prepare for the redemption of the A- and B- tranches

+3. In the ***Redemption*** phase, the protocol computes potential losses and allows the A- and B- tranche holders to claim their respective share of the underlying.
+If a third-party protocol suffers from a liquidity crunch or if an external contract changes the expected behavior.
+In fallback mode, users redeem their tranche tokens directly for their preferred mix of Cx and Cy tokens.
+The higher tranche seniority of A-tranches is ensured through a timelock-based redemption sequence.
+In a first step, A-tranche holders get to choose if they want to claim their share in `Cx`, `Cy` or a mix of the two.
+After the timelock is over, B-tranche holders can claim what is left.

+Additionally, our approach (P2P Risk Transfer) has several advantages over other DeFi insurance solutions.
+In addition to being fully decentralized and trustless, it also prevents over-insurance, does not rely on any parametric triggers, and is highly capital-efficient.